Mark Hoover

 Ann Arbor, Michigan 48109-1259

 Mark Hoover is an education researcher and mathematics teacher educator.
-He acknowledges that American society is rooted in a violent colonial history that confiscated indigenous people’s lands, enslaved Africans, and patronized women.
+He acknowledges that American society is rooted in a colonial history that confiscated indigenous people’s lands, enslaved Africans, and patronized women.
 In response, he conceptualizes public school mathematics teaching that disrupts default patterns of injustice and prepares students for civic participation.

 Instead of documenting injustice, he interrogates his white privilege and investigates teaching, with an understanding that teaching, to be educational, must be just.
 Instead of developing a curriculum, a particular method of teaching, or an assessment to drive improvement, he investigates the work entailed in teaching, its mathematical demands, and its professionalization (while sensitive to how standards and accountability can oppress).
-He draws inspiration from civil rights activist Robert Moses and teacher and education researcher Deborah Ball.
+He draws inspiration from civil rights activist Robert Moses and teacher and education colleague Deborah Ball.
 Although his background is in mathematics, his interests extend to teaching and teacher education across subject areas, including tasks for teaching and assessing the subject-matter work of teaching, conceptual-analytic methods for studying teaching and its subject-matter demands, and productive engagement of mathematicians in mathematics education.
 Although his past research has only indirectly connected to social justice, current research explores explicit connections.

 Hoover teaches courses in the following program(s):

-Mathematics Education
+Teacher Education

 Selected Publications